Carbohydrates: How carbs fit into a healthy diet

 There are three main types of carbohydrates:

 - Sugar.
-Sugar is the simplest form of carbohydrate and occurs naturally in some foods, including fruits, vegetables, milk and milk products.
+Sugar is the simplest form of carbohydrate.
+It occurs naturally in some foods, including fruits, vegetables, milk and milk products.
 Types of sugar include fruit sugar (fructose), table sugar (sucrose) and milk sugar (lactose).
+Added sugars can be found in many foods, such as cookies, sugary drinks and candy.

 - Starch.
-Starch is a complex carbohydrate, meaning it is made of many sugar units bonded together.
+Starch is a complex carbohydrate.
+This means it is made of many sugar units bonded together.
 Starch occurs naturally in vegetables, grains, and cooked dry beans and peas.

 - Fiber.
 Fiber also is a complex carbohydrate.
 It occurs naturally in fruits, vegetables, whole grains, and cooked dry beans and peas.